iworkflowio/durable-timer/docs/design/timer-engine-design.md

 4. **Batch Operations**: Optimize database operations for high throughput
 5. **Fault Tolerance**: Ensure no timer loss during failures

+## ⚠️ **Important Note: Pseudo-Code Implementation**

+**The Go code blocks in this document are simplified pseudo-code examples designed to illustrate the core concepts and logic flow.** The actual production implementation will be significantly more complex.

 ---

 ## Approach 1: Load Only Fired Timers + Look-Ahead